shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 #### 4. Testing t-SNE Embedding Visualization
 ![alt text](readme_figures/testing_tsne_embeddings.png)
-- We can very clearly see via the embeddings that the Feature Extractor model has successfully seperated the two classes.
+- We can very clearly see via the embeddings that the Feature Extractor model has successfully identified ways to help separate the two classes.
-- We can see that the melanoma samples (class 1) as been grouped around the bottom right of the 2D embedding. we can see partial overlap - this is mainly due to trying to condense the 128 dimension embedding into 2D - however these overlapping points could be miss classifications by the model.
+- We can see that the melanoma samples (class 1) have formed general groups in the embedding separate from the normal samples (class 0) indicating that the feature extractor was able to identify methods of separating the two classes.
+We can see partial overlap - this is mainly due to trying to condense the 128 dimension embedding into 2D - however these overlapping points could also represent the overlap between classes in the model (Similar images but from different classes).
 - This shows the implementation of metric learning utilised by TripletLoss to minimize the distance between similar pairs and maximize the distance between dissimilar pairs.